christso/crypto-investing-guide/README.md

 [Ash Egan - Crypto Market Map](https://medium.com/@Ashaegan/market-mapping-crypto-f2c138130356), published in 2019 provides a good overview of the crypto ecosystem.
 It's a bit outdated now since there's been a lot of changes over the past 2 years.
 However, the key components remain the same.
 ![](images/crypto-market-map.jpeg)

 We have "crypto enablement" which consists of centralized and regulated entities (mostly exchanges and crypto banks) that funnel new users from the traditional fiat system.
-Eventually, those users discover that there is more to converting fiat to crypto and leaving their crypto on the exchange and hoping to sell at a higher price.
+Eventually, those users discover that there is more to converting fiat to crypto and leaving their crypto on the exchange and hoping to sell at a higher price so they can buy a nice car or house.
 They discover that they can bypass intermediaries and perform all financial activities natively on the protocol, including self-custody, earning passive income, and sending and receiving digital assets peer-to-peer.

 # Why does Bitcoin exist?